jsb02-ed/codvideo/JPEG_MPEG/README.md

 # JPEG - MPEG

-In this folder you will find some scripts that do some stuff with images and FFmpeg let's get started!
-See an IMPORTANT information in the end of the document.
+In this folder you will find some scripts that do some stuff with images and FFmpeg.
+Let's get started!

 ## Before you start...
 You must set your own FFmpeg installation location before you run any script that calls FFmpeg.
 You will find a variable called `ffmpeg` at the beggining of each script needing this change.